nicola/natural-html/README.md

 Writing HTML in Natural Language

 ## The idea
 Not everyone can write code, but many can imagine how things should look like.
-This challenge aims at stimulating interest in researching new ways write HTML using Natural Language.
+This challenge aims at stimulating interest in researching new ways to write HTML using Natural Language.

 ## Example